mikkouson/CinePedia/README.md

 # Cinepedia - Movie App

-Cinepedia is a movie application built using React, TypeScript, and the TMDB API.
+Cinepedia is a movie application built using React, TypeScript, Tailwind CSS, and the TMDB API.
 It allows users to discover information about movies, search for specific titles, and view details such as ratings, release dates, and cast members.

 ## Features